 Lufkin was founded in the 1880’s to serve as a hub for the area’s timber industry.
 With a city population of more that 37,000 and more that 87,000 in Angelina County, the area continues to serve as a regional transportation, retail, banking and medical hub for a ten-county area.

 Nacogdoches is located approximately 140 miles NNE of Houston.
-With a population of 33,000 and is described as “the oldest town in Texas” with evidence of settlement on the same site dating back 10,000 years.
+It has a population of 33,000 and is described as “the oldest town in Texas”.
+There is evidence of settlement on the same site dating back 10,000 years.

 During Texas’s fight for independence Nacogdoches was a frequent destination to historic figures such as Sam Houston and David Crockett.